British occupation zone in Germany: Displaced persons, refugees and POWs

 By 22 June 1945, of the 7,614,914 prisoners (of all designations) held in British and American camps, 4,209,000 were soldiers captured before the German capitulation and who were therefore considered "POWs".
 The rest were classed as Disarmed Enemy Forces by the Americans and Surrendered Enemy Personnel by the British.
 According to Allied agreements, these were supposed to be split between Britain and the United States.
 The British in their zone were in possession of just over 2,000,000 German POWs, but were unable to handle this many – feeding, housing and looking after them became a logistical nightmare.
-The British had no other choice but to recant with the Americans on their split.
+The British had no choice but to renegotiate with the Americans on their split.
 The British reported that they did not have places to keep them or men to guard them on the continent.
 In addition it was thought that moving them to England would arouse public resentment and adversely affect morale.

 Another problem the British faced was that they had the largest population of the four allied powers.
-This was exacerbated by the great number of German refugees who had come by sea fleeing the Soviets as a well as forced expulsion from Eastern Europe.
+This was exacerbated by the great number of German refugees who had come by sea fleeing the Soviets, as well as forced expulsion from Eastern Europe.
 German POWs from abroad also arrived by sea in their thousands, thus making the accommodation shortage even worse and also caused a reduction in the food ration in early 1946.
-Over the next year, however, many refugees obtained accommodation and work as the economy recovered - the vast majority were granted German citizenship.
+Over the next year, however, many refugees obtained accommodation and work as the economy recovered – the vast majority were granted German citizenship.
 In addition to this the British had to deal with tens of thousands of displaced persons.
 Many of these were from Eastern European nations occupied by the Soviets, and as such many refused to go back.
 The British initially used them as watchman and labour units, but set up the Mixed Service Organisation, using these displaced persons as drivers, clerks, mechanics and guards.
 Another organisation was needed to control the flow of refugees and prevent smuggling.
 In 1946 the Frontier Control Service was set up, which was a civilian frontier force administered by the British Control Commission.